Pat Thomas (defensive back)

-Pat Thomas (born September 1, 1954) is a former American football player in the National Football League (NFL).
-Thomas primarily played cornerback but also played at running back and placekicker.
+Patrick Shane Thomas (born September 1, 1954) is an American former professional football player who was a cornerback for the Los Angeles Rams of the National Football League (NFL).
+He also played at running back and placekicker.

 Early life

 Thomas was born in Plano, Texas.
 He attended Plano High School where he played on the 1971 state championship team.

 College career

 Thomas attended Texas A&M University.
 He was an All-American player at Texas A&M University.

 Professional career

 Thomas was drafted by the Los Angeles Rams in the 2nd round (39th overall) of the 1976 NFL Draft.
 He played in the NFL for the Los Angeles Rams from 1976 to 1982.
 He was twice named an All-Pro selection, in 1978 and 1980.

 Thomas began his coaching career with the Houston Gamblers of the United States Football League in 1983.
 In 1985, Thomas became a coach for the University of Houston.
 He served in this position until 1989.
 He then moved to the National Football League to be a coach of the Houston Oilers until 1992.
 From 1993 to 2000, Thomas was the defensive backs coach of the Indianapolis Colts.

 In 2001, Thomas was named as the defensive backs/conerbacks coach for the Buffalo Bills.
 As of 2006, he was no longer in that position.